Origin

 Sailing on a lake where curiosity mattered more than results.
 That early environment created something lasting.
 A connection with movement, weather, and the discipline of reading conditions rather than fighting them.

-From racing, building became a natural step.
+From racing, developing and building yachts became a natural step.
 Sailing teaches you what works.
 Building teaches you why.
-Materials, structure and reliability stopped being theory and became realities tested at sea.
+Materials, reliability and craftsmanship stopped being theory and became realities tested at sea.

 Working with advanced materials raised a different set of questions.
 Performance alone was no longer enough.
-The ecological damage hidden behind many composites, from landfill waste to glass fibre pollution across sectors such as wind energy and marine, could no longer be ignored.
-That concern led to the development of DANU™, a patented recyclable composite technology designed to replace waste with value through sustainable, circular material loops.
-A response to what I had witnessed firsthand.
+The ecological damage hidden behind many composites, including landfill waste and glass fibre pollution across sectors such as wind energy and marine, could no longer be ignored.

 Everything that followed grew from that sequence.
 Practice, adaptation, and decisions made in real conditions.